 “Take this awful thing and make it into something beautiful,” Ahmad told Majdi.
 “I know you can.
 You’ve done it before.”

 From bullets to resistance art

-Some of Majdi’s creations celebrate Palestinian identity and tradition, such as minature reproductions of a Bedouin village, an Arabic coffee urn and a traditional taboonoven for bread baking.
+Some of Majdi’s creations celebrate Palestinian identity and tradition, such as his miniature reproductions of a Bedouin village, an Arabic coffee urn and a traditional taboon oven for bread baking.
 Others honor Palestinians who lost their lives at the hands of Israelis.
-For example, from the remnants of tear gas canisters, he models of a camera and press vest, like those used by martyred journalists Yasser Murtaja and Ahmad Hasanein.
-He also made a miniature icon of the Palestinian nurse Razan Al-Najjar wearing her paramedic outfit; Israeli snipers shot her while she was volunteering at the march in June 2018.
-It was this ruthless behavior by the Israeli army that stopped Majdi from joining the march himself; he was afraid for his children.
+For example, from the remnants of tear gas canisters, he made a camera and press vest, like those used by martyred journalists Yasser Murtaja and Ahmad Hasanein.
+He also made a miniature icon of the Palestinian nurse Razan al-Najjar wearing her paramedic outfit; Israeli snipers shot her while she was volunteering at the march in June 2018.
+It was this ruthless behavior by the Israeli army that stopped Majdi from joining the march again; he was afraid for his children.

 "The Israelis kill kids, journalists and paramedics without mercy and without any guilt.
 I am a father and my kids are my life,” he says.